-Please discuss this valuable opportunity with your high school guidance counselor or contact the Kishwaukee College Director of Student Outreach and Educational Partnerships.
+Please discuss this valuable opportunity with your high school guidance counselor.

 Dual Credit courses are an important link in the transition from high school education to the college experience and create a smoother passage to postsecondary education.
 The Dual Credit Program at Kishwaukee College is closely aligned with the six goals of the Illinois P-20 Initiative: